All Episodes

 Well, I figured that that was enough, you know.

-This is look at you you've made my day here.
+Look at you've made my day here.

-He just he just you just angered the cold gods.
+You just angered the cold gods.

 You just said you never get a cold.